 Where should I go for my Make Your Own Glass project?

-All projects take place at The Studio, just across the parking lot from the main Museum building.
+Most projects take place at The Studio, just across the parking lot from the main Museum building.
 During summer, sandblasting projects take place in the Education Lab.
 Some blown-glass projects will take place in the Make Your Own Glass Pavilion.

 Do I need to purchase Make Your Own Glass tickets in advance?